spences10/scottspence.com/posts/2017/05/31/gets-better-with-git/index.md

-There are many GUIs that integrate with Git for use with GitHub the official GitHub one is pretty nice but I quickly got into situations that the GUI couldn't get me out of so I have stuck with the terminal since, well there is VSCode though which has a beautiful Git UI that I use daily, but there are some things that I still use the terminal
+There are many GUIs that integrate with Git for use with GitHub the official GitHub one is pretty nice but I quickly got into situations that the GUI couldn't get me out of so I have stuck with the terminal since, well there is VS Code though which has a beautiful Git UI that I use daily, but there are some things that I still use the terminal
 for: